saliola/vim-sage/README.md

   docstrings use some RST highlighting
 - This is done by creating a syntax file in after

+Send sage doctest to a tmux pane (default: right):

+- `<Leader>s` copies the doctest that begins at the current line and pastes it into the tmux pane at the right (if the current line does not begin with `sage:`, then the line is ignored).

 Folding:

 - modified the standard python folding to fold documentation strings